Shepe1304/Ultramarine-Memories/README.md

 **WEBSITE AUTHOR'S NOTES:**
   + June 25, 2023:
       After some testing on different phones, I have discovered that due the 'adjust volume' feature encounters some errors on iPhone and does not work.
 I will try to fix this problem later on.
-      On laptops and Androids, they seem to work fine.
+      On laptops and Androids, the volume adjustment feature seems to work fine.